Shell Injection in Samba Print Service via Unescaped %J

 Vulnerability Analysis

-CVE-2026-4480 is exploitable with network access, and requires small amount of user privileges.
+CVE-2026-4480 is exploitable with network access, and does not require authorization privileges or user interaction.
 This vulnerability is consided to have a high level of attack complexity.
-The potential impact of an exploit of this vulnerability is considered to be very high.
+The potential impact of an exploit of this vulnerability is considered to be critical as this vulnerability has a high impact to the confidentiality, integrity and availability of this component.

 Attack Vector: